anshigupta15/Workshop/README.md

 Logical Cell Placement Blockage- Blocks area between Core and Die to ensure that Automated Placement and Routing Tool does not place any cell in the area.

  Labs

+ + <a name="second-content-2"> Library Binding and Placement

+ 1. Placement and Routing